kencjohnston/kencjohnston/README.md

 * I really enjoy coaching, mentoring and advising Product Managers.
 Do not hestitate to reach out to me.

 ### Leadership
 * 👣 I'm a values leader, and I am very bought in to [GitLab's values](https://about.gitlab.com/handbook/values/).
-As a leader it is my responsibility to educate others, and advocate for our values.
+As a leader it is my responsibility to educate others, and project, promote and further our values.
 Please let me know if I'm failing to meet that standard.
 * I want to be the type of leader I'd like to have - Loving, Trusting, Fair and Consistent.
 * 👣 My even keeled-ness can lead to my not showcasing my excitement.
 I'm working on making sure I pause, recognize accomplishment and highlight my excitement for where my team, product and company are headed.
 * I aspire to be a servant leader, but I've got a long-way to go.
 Please provide me feedback to help me get there.